Ultratight confinement of atoms in a Rydberg empowered optical lattice: Scheme

 The internal state dynamics are governed by single-particle dissipation described by $\mathcal{L}_i$ operator acting on $i$th atom.
 The Liouvillian term $\mathcal{L}_i (\rho)=\sum_\beta \mathcal{D}(c_{\beta})\rho_i$ with $\mathcal{D}(c)\rho_i=c\rho_ic^{\dagger}-1/2 (c^{\dagger}c \rho_i+\rho_ic^{\dagger}c )$ in the Lindblad form governs the dissipative time evolution.
 Lindblad terms encounter spontaneous emission from Rydberg $c_{pe}=\sqrt{\gamma_e }|p\rangle \langle e|$ and intermediate level $c_{gp}=\sqrt{\gamma_p}|g\rangle \langle p|$.
 The spontaneous emission rates are $\gamma_{p}/2\pi=7.6$kHz and $\gamma_{e}$ can be found in \cite{Kun93}.

 Considering the steady state $\bar{\rho}_{ij}$ of Eq.~\ref{Heisenberg}, the effective interaction would be given by

 For homogeneous lasers, a plateau-type interaction profile would be formed with constant interaction within the soft-core as depicted by the dotted line in Fig.~\ref{Fig2}a.
-In Rydberg-dressing the interaction region is defined by $R_c$; the interatomic distance within which interaction-induced laser detuning equals the effective laser bandwidth $P_rV(R_c)=\Omega_1\Omega_2/2\Delta$ \cite{Kha21}.
+In Rydberg-dressing the interaction region is defined by $R_c$; the interatomic distance within which interaction-induced detuning equals the effective power broadening $P_eV(R_c)=\Omega_1\Omega_2/2\Delta$ \cite{Kha21}.
 The soft-core interaction features a sharp peak at $\Omega_2=2|\Delta|$, due to an interaction-induced resonance, see Fig.~\ref{Fig2}b.

 To form the optical lattice with the mentioned interaction-induced resonance, a space-dependent variation of the upper laser is deployed.
 Using different intensities for the counter-propagating 318nm lasers, results in the desired spatial pattern of the Rabi frequency